Butter a 9-inch springform pan and line the bottom with a parchment paper circle.

 Add the heavy cream, lemon curd, confectioners' sugar and vanilla to a large bowl and whip with an electric mixer until soft peaks form.
 (This makes enough frosting to cover the top and sides of the cake with additional to pipe decorations if desired.)

-Frost the top and sides of the cake with the whipped cream frosting.
-Sprinkle with lemon zest if using.
+Frost the top and sides of the cake with the lemon whipped cream frosting and sprinkle with the almonds.
 If the cake begins to get too soft, put it back into the freezer for a few minutes.

-Freeze another 1 1/2 to 2 hours or overnight.
+Freeze another 1 1/2 to 2 hours or up to overnight.
 Before serving, let the cake sit at room temperature for about 20 minutes.

 Copyright 2016 Television Food Network, G.P.
 All rights reserved.